wizdmio/wizdm/apps/wizdm/src/assets/docs/en/about.md

 ## Zero starting costs

-At the very core of this initiative there's the willing to provide a "zero starting cost" solution while granting performances, compatibility and top level support - meaning - all the technologies, paltforms and services involved in wizdm development have been selected by reputation and by the availability of generous freemium subscription options.
+At the very core of this initiative there's the willing to provide a "zero starting cost" solution while granting performances, compatibility and top level support - meaning - all the technologies, platforms and services involved in wizdm development have been selected by reputation and by the availability of generous freemium subscription options.

 ## Contribution